ITesserakt/Stonks-game/docs/tui.md

 }
 ```

-Will make `Canvas` with button, label and group
+Will make `Canvas` with button, label, and group

 Among other wrappers, there are `many` that wraps creation of multiple widgets: